Shop for Plans

 Another issue is that emergency room claims are initially being denied because hospitals and emergency room physicians disclose only the final patient diagnosis on claim forms.
 When the presenting symptoms are disclosed, the claims are often paid.

 Non-emergency conditions should be treated by a physician in the physician's office.
-We encourage all Cigna plan participants to seek treatment for non-emergency conditions as soon as possible.
-Cigna, by contract, requires participating primary care physicians to maintain 24-hour, seven-day-a-week telephone coverage and to provide an appointment within 24 to 48 hours of a request for urgent medical conditions.
+We encourage all Cigna Healthcare plan participants to seek treatment for non-emergency conditions as soon as possible.
+Cigna Healthcare, by contract, requires participating primary care physicians to maintain 24-hour, seven-day-a-week telephone coverage and to provide an appointment within 24 to 48 hours of a request for urgent medical conditions.

 When members are unsure whether or not they have a condition that requires immediate medical attention, they should consult with their primary care physicians.
 If their symptoms warrant prompt medical attention, the PCP will refer them to the emergency room.
 This relationship facilitates better treatment in the emergency room because the primary care physician can alert the emergency room that the patient is coming and provide important details on the patient's condition and health history.